Artins90/ForzaDesigner6--PyTorch-version/README.md

 **Disclaimer**
 **Use entirely at your own risk.
 FD6 modifies the memory of a running Forza Horizon process to populate vinyl-group shapes.
 It does not patch the game executable, install drivers, modify save files, or attempt to bypass any anti-cheat or DRM system.
 However, memory modification of a live game process may be interpreted by Microsoft, Xbox Live, or the game's publisher (Turn 10 / Playground Games) as a violation of the Microsoft Services Agreement, the Xbox Community Standards, or the relevant Forza title's terms of use.
 Doing so may result in temporary suspension or permanent ban of your Xbox / Microsoft account, loss of access to purchased games, online services, achievements, and any content created with FD6.**

-**The authors and contributors of Forza Designer 6 and of the PyTorch-version branch don't accept any responsibility or liability whatsoever for any consequences arising from the use of this software.
+**The authors and contributors of Forza Designer 6 and of the PyTorch-version fork don't accept any responsibility or liability whatsoever for any consequences arising from the use of this software.
 By downloading, building, installing, or running FD6 you acknowledge these risks and accept them in full.
 This tool is provided as-is, with no warranties of any kind.
 Not affiliated with, endorsed by, or sponsored by Turn 10 Studios, Playground Games, Microsoft, Xbox, or any official Forza brand.**

 **No support is provided for PyTorch-version whatsoever, please refrain from opening any issues.
-Don't direct any issues arising from this branch to the original Forza Designer 6 repository**
+Don't direct any issues arising from this fork to the original Forza Designer 6 repository**